Yeh Hui-Mei: Critical reception

 The album was well-received by music critics.
+In a positive Sputnikmusic review of Yeh Hui Mei, it classifies the album as a standout, genre‑blending Mandopop album, praising Chou’s creativity and musical range while noting the record can feel stylistically scattered.
+The reviewer argues Chou far surpasses typical Mandopop conventions, and the album’s diversity is both its greatest strength and its main weakness.
 Music critic Wu Jianheng gave Yeh Hui-Mei a very high evaluation, believing that the album began to convey Chou's concern for society, his thoughts were more mature, and the quality was good.
 In 2020, to celebrate Chou's 20th anniversary in the industry, NetEase conducted a ranking of Chou's best albums; Yeh Hui-Mei made it onto the runner-up spot on the list.

 Apple Music Taiwan stated that Yeh Hui-Mei was full of hard work and sincerity.
 Apple Music China stated: "Jay Chou travels through time and space, skillfully blending retro and modern, creating new elements that are not found in current pop music."
 Tencent Music's Wave Review Panel ranked Yeh Hui-Mei 4th place in their list of the "200 Best Chinese Albums of 2001–2020", recognizing the record as a perfect balance in various aspects such as musical level, personal expression, commercial success, and style breakthrough.
 "In the Name of the Father" is a religious song and has been praised as one of Chou's best works.